PatientMouse/School-Projects/README.md

 # School Projects

-Repository to hold coding projects in school
+Repository to hold *some* of my coding projects from undergrad

 Projects are in class folder with the following languages: